 Be inspired by these traditional front door design ideas to get your transformation kickstarted.

-4. Choose cost-effective gravel
+8. Choose cost-effective gravel to cover ugly surfaces

 Although a relatively cheap option, do consider the cost of edging the perimeter and the required foundations.
 Ask a landscape contractor to help with the design, which will ensure the best placement of the gravelled area.
 Paving laid outside the front door will help stop the stones being dragged indoors and will also emphasise the entrance.
 Another advantage of gravel is that it crunches underfoot – a simple but effective security measure.

 Choose the best gravel for your garden with the help of our guide.

 How much room do you need for manoeuvring and parking?
 Sometimes there’s space for six cars, when you have only two.
 A combination of materials for different functions – paving for people and gravel for the car – stops the car from being the focus of the garden and breaks up the space, creating more interest.
 Delineate these areas with different textures, patterns or colours that work together.